Sansevieria parva N.E.Br.

 Sansevieria bequaertii, Sansevieria dooneri

-Sansevieria parva is a relatively fine-textured species with narrow, reflexing leaves up to 16 inches (40 cm) long and up to 1 inch (2.5 cm) wide.
-The rosettes are composed of 6 to 12 medium green leaves with dark green cross-bands.
+Sansevieria parva is a slow-growing succulent with narrow, reflexing leaves up to 16 inches (40 cm) long and up to 1 inch (2.5 cm) wide.
+Rosettes are composed of 6 to 12 medium green leaves with dark green cross-bands.
 This particular hanging succulent starts out as an upright plant.
-It flowers with little, pinkish-white blooms.
+Flowers are small, pinkish-white and appear in spikes.
+They have a pleasant smell of hyacinth at night.

 How to Grow and Care